Financial help for postgraduates

 What is the value of the different awards?

 The value of these awards is not affected by parental or student income but those receiving comparable support from industry or a university may not be eligible for an award.

-The basic rate of maintenance grant payable in 2014/15 is £13,863.
+In 2014/15 the basic rate of Research Studentship payable is £13,863, while the basic rate for a Taught Studentship is £6,931.
 Additional grants dependent on place of study and discipline are also payable, and allowances may also be paid for dependants etc.

 - For United Kingdom domiciled students the value of an award includes the cost of approved fees as well as the maintenance rates quoted above.